-You ask about the sub-title of MONK – an IMAGINARIUM.
+You ask about the subtitle of MONK – an IMAGINARIUM.
 How did that arise?
-In a dream strangely – I woke up, had to look it up – it just offered itself, perhaps the subconscious – I took it gratefully – it’s a good word, describes mystery, quasi mystical, from and of the imagination – and MONK is an exploration of the imagination.
-How does that relate to consciousness, our spiritual practice, our creative process… our imagined world, our inner world… it is capturing an active process.
-IMAGINARIUM is elastic as a word.
+In a dream, strangely – I woke up, had to look it up – it just offered itself, perhaps the subconscious – I took it gratefully – it’s a good word, evokes mystery and the mystical, from and of the imagination – and MONK is, if nothing else, an exploration of the imagination.
+How does that relate to consciousness, our spiritual practice, our creative process, our imagined world, our inner world? … IMAGINARIUM is elastic as a word, captures an active process.
 It suited MONK.

-I suppose you could say Mysticism tends to arise in the world when organised religion becomes frozen … when spiritual experience freezes, an attempt to reconnect.
-So to IMAGINARIUM can seek to reconnect art to the spirit and the spiritual, or rather – and I need to be careful how I say, they are just words after all – but it can throw light on art in its active reconnecting to spirit which I see as part of what is generally called the paradigm-shift going round this precious planet of ours.
+I suppose you could say mysticism tends to arise in the world when organised religion becomes frozen … when spiritual experience freezes and we need to make an attempt to reconnect.
+So too an IMAGINARIUM as I have understood it can seek to reconnect art to the spirit and the spiritual, or rather – and I need to be careful how I say this, they are just words, after all – it can throw light on art in its active reconnecting to spirit, which I see as part of what is generally called the paradigm-shift going round this precious planet of ours.
 MONK can give the process a narrative.
 MONK is a narrative like that.
 There’s no dogma attached to it.
 It is not programmatic.
 MONK merely seeks to reflect the stages of spiritual narrative, the many narratives.

-You ask me what is the common factor in the narratives – the common factor is god of course, though that’s a dangerous word these days.
-People prefer to talk about consciousness or phenomenology or the numinous, the universe: a name for an experience and a relationship.
-But oddly enough, MONK is all about God or god, the manifested god through beauty, about souls-in-bodies making art.
+You ask me what is the common factor in the narratives.
+The common factor is God, of course, though that’s a dangerous word these days.
+People prefer to talk about consciousness or phenomenology or the numinous or the universe: a name for an experience and a relationship.
+But oddly enough, MONK is all about God (or god or the gods, if you will), as manifested through beauty as it is created by souls-in-bodies making art.
 The theology of creativity.
-You can rebrand god in a dozen different ways but he’s still GOD.
+You can rebrand God in a dozen different ways but he’s still GOD.
 Acting, being, loving, forgiving.
 Creating.

 As told to Corinna Ferros